Frnn4268/Dockerized_3-tier_webapp/README.md

 ### PostgreSQL

-- It's way more convenient to run postgres in a container as we saw in `04-using-3rd-party-containers`, so we will do that.
+- It's way more convenient to run postgres in a container, like we do in this project.

 - `make run-postgres` will start postgres in a container and publish port 5432 from the container to your localhost.